potatosalad775/ExtendedGraphTool/README.md

 # Feat/l10n (Localization)

+## Important Notice

+This feature has been included to [Original PublicGraphTool project by HarutoHiroki](https://github.com/HarutoHiroki/PublicGraphTool/pull/2). \
+You don't need to manually pull or fetch to apply this feature.

+---

 This branch adds a new localization feature to the graphtool.

 - Add new Language Selector to the top right corner.